Neuffexx/DisplayKeys-IS/README.md

 (I might accidentally refere to widget as entries at soem point due to my own lack of knowledge when making this)

-When the Window/GUI is first created it takes as a argument an array of widgets, that is then used to populate populate the grid.
+When the Window/GUI is first created it takes as a argument an array of widgets, that is then used to populate populate the grid column.
+This then continiously runs on a `mainloop()` function that constantly updates the UI allowing for changes as the user interacts with the application.